-The Wilks calculator allows you to estimate your weightlifting abilities and compare yourself with other lifters, regardless of their body weight or sex.
-Unlike the bench press calculator, it is not generally used to track your progress, but to decide on which weightlifter is better (even though they compete in different divisions).
-Read on the article to learn what is the Wilks formula and how to apply it correctly.
-Moreover, you will find some information about weightlifting as an exercise, Olympic weightlifting and the equipment like e.g. weightlifting shoes.
+The Wilks calculator allows you to estimate your weightlifting abilities so that you can compare yourself with other lifters, regardless of their body weight or sex.
+Unlike the bench press calculator, this calculator is not generally used to track your progress but to decide who is the superior weightlifter (even though they compete in different divisions).

 What is the Wilks coefficient?

 The Wilks coefficient was introduced to make it possible to compare the strength of powerlifters despite their differences in weight and gender, and the traditional categories weightlifters are divided into for competitions.
 Robert Wilks, CEO of Powerlifting Australia, devised the Wilks coefficient.

 The Wilks formula